stjude/RNAIndel/docs/training/README.md

-# Train RNAIndel
+## Train RNAIndel
-RNAIndel trains the model using your training set.
+Train the RNAIndel model using your training set.

 ### Step 1 (feature calculation)
 Features are calculated for each indel and reported in a tab-delimited file.<br>
 Suppose we have N samples.
 For i-th sample:
 ```